I became interested in DRM (license activation) implementation while developing software, but the development was extremely difficult.

 The iv (initial vector) is used to randomise the ciphertext each time.

-It needs to be random but is not required for decryption.
+It needs to be random.

 This method has the advantage of low computational cost because it uses the same key, but the trade-off is that the key exchange must be done securely.